 We need to create a healing plan for healing and wholeness, ie., meditating on God’s Word, prayer, and worship, trust God to lead you to a safe person or professional counselor, ask Holy Spirit what He wants you to focus on today, take care of yourself with good sleep, diet and exercise, etc. God wants to heal you!
 He gives us grace for the journey.
 We need to ask the Lord what shifts need to happen in our hearts.
 When we open our hearts to God, we gain clarity on our purpose and destiny path.
 We need to have a repentant heart.
 With a repentant heart, we change our minds about God and sin when we believe and ask Jesus Christ to forgive us and come into our hearts as our Savior (Romans 10:9-10; 1 John 1:9).

 The enemy may be at work in our lives through generational sins and curses, ungodly soul ties, negative beliefs, inner vows, word curses, and demonic oppression.
-We need to break generational sin and curses and word curses, sever ungodly soul ties, replace negative beliefs with godly beliefs, renounce inner vows, and cast out demons that oppress us.
+Therefore, we need to break generational sin and curses and word curses, sever ungodly soul ties, replace negative beliefs with godly beliefs, renounce inner vows, and cast out demons that oppress us.

 When we have unmet needs and meet them apart from God, these issues need to be dealt with because using people and things to comfort oneself doesn’t work and can lead us into bondage.
 There can be shame attached to them, so we don’t reach out for help because shame can cause us to hide from God and other people.
 But we do not need to fear.
 We can come to Him.
 Perfect love casts out fear (1 John 4:18).

 We need to come out of agreement with inner vows, which are the lies we have believed.
 To break the foundational lie, we declare and renounce it, forgive ourselves and the other person that hurt us, then replace the lie with the truth the Lord reveals to us from His Word.
 Find out why you believed that lie, talk about it with a safe person; go through the process, and don’t rush it.
-Jesus begins our healing and deliverance when we received Jesus as our Savior, and walks us through it daily as we allow Him.
+Jesus begins our healing and deliverance when we receive Jesus as our Savior, and walks us through it daily as we allow Him.
 Our minds are renewed and cleansed by the Word of God (Romans 12:2; Ephesians 5:26; Luke 24:32).

 We need to go through inner healing and deliverance more than once, frequently if needed.
 The difference between inner healing and deliverance is that the heart needs healing first.
 Then deliverance is more straightforward, and we can keep our deliverance.
 We must not go back to what opened us up to what oppressed us, i.e., sexual immorality, anger, pride, etc. Remember that the enemy also always tries to come back, and we need to know how to stand in our authority (Luke 10:19)